KSAMissionCtrl/AFCS/README.md

 ## Change Log

+**AFCS v1.2.1** (1/17/21)

+- [boot.ks] Internal change to how communication parts are stored.
+Now the whole part is saved not just the transmitter module.
+This lets the control system properly deploy/retract any antennas that are specified through `setCommStatus()`
+- [boot.ks] Fixed issue that would not properly retract antenna when entering hibernation
+- [boot.ks] Removed `getCommStatus()` as it is not possible in general to determine whether a comm antenna is off or on (unless it can be deployed/retracted)

 **AFCS v1.2.0** (12/30/20)

 - [helpFunc.ks] New helper function `pointingFrom` that will return the raw value of the difference between the current steering angle and the passed target angle.
 Companion to the already-existing `pointingAt` function that looks at a similar value but makes a determination and returns T/F instead of the value